HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

 !!! note "Using AI-assisted sentiment analysis of content"
     Refer to the [Prerequisites](#prerequisite) section for instructions on configuring AI-assistance features.

-Follow the steps to create a new content and get AI-assisted sentiment analysis on text elements from the Dashboard view:
+Follow the steps to create new content and get AI-assisted sentiment analysis on text elements from the Dashboard view:

 1. From the HCL Digital Experience 9.5 Content Composer Dashboard, locate your content template, hover to the icon to display checkbox then click it.